FrankDoka/Doka-front-end/content/projects/frank-doka-project-3/index.md

 1. Set up an NGINX server to serve a static webpage using OpenSSL for security.
 2. Containerize the NGINX server using Docker.
 3. Incorporate the user of Terraform to set up AWS infrastructure - providing scalability and reusability.
-4. Setup configuration management using Ansible to manage EC2 instances
+4. Setup configuration management using Ansible to manage our server configuration.
+Using dynamic inventory to manage our EC2 instances.
 5. Create Jenkins pipeline to enhance automation for building, testing, deployment and streamlining updates.

 ## Project Phases